SamueleGiraudo/Calimba/Help.md

 ### Let in
 Given a phrase, it is possible to assign it a name in order to play it when wanted and possibly several times by referring to it by its name.
-One achieves this with
+We achieve this with
 ```
 let name = phr1 in phr2
 ```